Kansas Senate: Leadership

-The President of the Senate presides over the body, is a member of the Organization, Calendar and Rules Committee that appoints members to the remaining Kansas Senate committees and joint committees and has the power to create other committees and subcommittees.
-Unlike many other states, the Lieutenant Governor of Kansas does not preside over the state senate.
+The president of the Senate presides over the body, is a member of the Organization, Calendar and Rules Committee that appoints members to the remaining Kansas Senate committees and joint committees and has the power to create other committees and subcommittees.
+Unlike many other states, the lieutenant governor of Kansas does not preside over the state senate.
 Since a 1972 amendment to the Kansas Constitution, the lieutenant governor's duties have been severed from the legislative branch, and is active in other areas of the Kansas state government such as commissions on military affairs and health insurance.
 In the senate president's absence, the senate vice-president presides.
-The President of the Kansas Senate assigns proposed bills to committees and the majority leader determines the calendar and order of bills to be debated on the floor of the Kansas Senate.
-The Organization, Rules and Calendar Committee is made up of the President, Vice-President, Majority leader, Assistant Majority Leader, Minority Leader and four senators elected by the majority caucus.
+The president of the Kansas Senate assigns proposed bills to committees and the majority leader determines the calendar and order of bills to be debated on the floor of the Kansas Senate.
+The Organization, Rules and Calendar Committee is made up of the president, vice-president, majority leader, assistant majority leader, minority leader and four senators elected by the majority caucus.

-The current President of the Senate is Republican Ty Masterson of District 16 (Wichita).
-The Senate Majority Leader is Larry Alley of District 32 (Winfield).
+The current president of the Senate is Republican Ty Masterson of District 16 (Wichita).
+The Senate Majority Leader is Chase Blasi of District 26 (Wichita).
 The Senate Minority Leader is Democrat Dinah Sykes of District 21 (Lenexa).